 Target Ovarian Cancer’s UK-wide ovarian cancer research programme is open for applications.
-Outline proposals are invited, for submission by 12 noon on Tuesday 13 March 2018.
+Outline proposals are invited for submission by 12:00 on Tuesday 28 May 2019.

 Target Ovarian Cancer – Translational Research Awards